presales-repo/presales-standards/software-demo-checklist.md

 - [ ] LIFE CHANGING TEASE: State a life changing tease.
 Usually this includes a number.
 Something like "I am going to show you 3 clicks to ___"

 ## On the First Screen
 - [ ] WOW THEM: Wow them in the first 3 seconds once the first screen is shown.
 Show something that will change their life before any word is said.
-Build this screen if you have to
+Build this custom dashboard if you have to
 - [ ] BASK IN SHOCK: Bask in their shock.
 Do not assume they are seeing anything.
 Describe why this will change their life
 - [ ] DEFINE FULL DEMO: Describe the different workflows you are about to show in a way that makes the customer excited to see them